-For individual questions on the Portal Submission System, please contact the \underline{II} Helpdesk.
+For individual questions on the Portal Submission System, please contact the \coprod Helpdesk.

-Non-IT related questions should be sent before 30 May 2024 - 17:00:00 CET (Brussels) to the following email address: EISMEA-CONS-grants@ec.europa.eu.
+Non-IT related questions should be sent not later than 20 August 2025, at 17:00:00(CET) to the following email address: EISMEA-CONS-grants@ec.europa.eu.